University campus in Oregon

 Hakia.com

 Oregon's computer engineering talent is actively recruited by several major employers spanning healthcare, technology, and consumer goods sectors.
 Providence Health and Oregon Health & Science University (OHSU) represent significant healthcare technology employers, while Intel and Nike dominate the tech and consumer sectors respectively.
-These organizations consistently seek computer engineering graduates from Oregon's leading programs, particularly from Oregon State University, which produces 1,201 completions—by far the largest pipeline of computer engineering talent in the state.
+These organizations consistently seek computer engineering graduates from Oregon's leading programs, particularly from Oregon State University, which produces 1,201 completions, by far the largest pipeline of computer engineering talent in the state.
 Portland State University contributes an additional 328 completions, positioning the Portland metro area as the primary recruitment hub for these employers (IPEDS).

 The geographic distribution of major employers creates distinct career pathways across Oregon's regions.
 The Portland Metro area, encompassing Beaverton and Hillsboro, concentrates tech industry positions, while the Willamette Valley supports both tech and healthcare positions through OHSU and Providence Health operations in Salem and surrounding areas.
 Current job postings, salary ranges, and employment trends for computer engineering positions can be researched through the Bureau of Labor Statistics Oregon occupational database.
-Students at Oregon State University and Portland State University benefit from proximity to these employers, facilitating internship and full-time placement opportunities.
+Students at Oregon State University and Portland State University benefit from proximity to these employers, helping internship and full-time placement opportunities.
 Additional career exploration resources include Software Engineering in Oregon and Network Administration in Oregon for complementary technical roles.

-Computer Engineering Transfer Pathways in Oregon
+Transfer Pathways for Computer Engineering Degrees in Oregon

 State Transfer System